 “After washing, clothes were hung out to dry on the flat roofs typical of Maltese houses.
 From one roof it is easy to see – and indeed sing – across to neighbouring roofs over waist height fences.
 So essentially, there existed a pseudo community across the skyline of residential Malta, one in which women often took part in informal and unaccompanied għana sessions.” –Wikipedia

 Albert sent us this link to a sample of the impromptu traditional singing in Malta.

 Albert wrote, “It is folk music, only traditional.
 Nowadays modern Maltese music is internationalised.
 Which means the traditional Għana is only sung at L-Imnarja, the festival of ‘St Peter and St. Paul’.
 There is a folk festival with traditional rabbit stew at ‘il-buskett’, one of the few wooded places left in Malta.
 Malta was once filled with trees which were chopped down to make ships.

 Many thanks to Albert for sharing this info and link!

 Image by Continentaleurope – Own work, CC BY-SA 4.0.

 This article was posted on Thursday, August 20th, 2020 at 8:23 pm and is filed under Countries & Cultures, Folk Songs, Malta, Maltese Folk Music, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply